UMWEDU/umw-greatlives-sync/_pages/support.md

  	<li>SUPPORTER: Gifts of $500-$999</li>
  	<li>FRIEND: Gifts of $100-$499</li>
 </ul>
 Patrons and Friends are recognized in lecture programs.
-In addition, donors at the Patron levels may receive invitations to special receptions.
+In addition, donors at the Presenter and Supporter Patron levels may receive invitations to special receptions.
 <p style="font-weight: 400">A commitment to Great Lives in the form of a multi-year sustaining gift is recognized with the sponsorship of an individual lecture and a pre-lecture event with the speaker.
-In addition, corporate sponsorships are available for individual lectures.</p>
+In addition, corporate and individual program sponsorships are available for individual lectures.</p>

 <h2>Please Support Great Lives!</h2>
 To make your gift please <a href="https://umw.edu/arts-and-culture-online-gifts">donate online</a> or send a check, payable to “UMW Foundation” and designated for “Friends of Great Lives,” to the UMW <a href="http://giving.umw.edu/advancement-staff/">Office of Advancement</a> at 1119 Hanover St, Fredericksburg, VA 22401.